coverclock/com-diag-codex/README.md

     unittest-machine

-This unit test allows you to test renegotiation from either side of the connection by sending the server process or a client process a SIGHUP.
+This unit test allows you to test renegotiation from either side of the connection by sending the server process or a client process a "hangup" signal a.k.a.
+SIGHUP.
 You can find the process identifiers (PID) for the processes in the log output to standard error.
+You can use the kill(1) command to send a SIGHUP to the process you want to instigate a renegotiation with its peer.

     unittest-handshake